kenhkan/morrison/README.md

 ### A word on licensing

-The specification and the Vyzzi compiler, as located at https://github.com/kenhkan/vyzzi, is released under [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html).
+The Vyzzi specification, compiler, and the runtime, as located at https://github.com/kenhkan/vyzzi, is released under [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html).